shorepine/tulipcc/docs/tulip_api.md

 tulip.display_stop() # Tulip will still run
 tulip.display_start()

+# You can also stop or start the TFB.
+It will maintain what is on screen in memory
+tulip.tfb_stop()
+tulip.tfb_start()

 # Sets a frame callback python function to run every frame
 game_data = {"frame_count": 0, "score": 0}
 def game_loop(data):